neo4j/graphql/packages/introspector/README.md

 ### Usage examples

-Currently there's a programmatic API for inferring schemas.
+Currently there's a programmatic API for introspecting the Neo4j schema and generating GraphQL type definitions.

 #### Infer and persist to file